Brilliant People – A Short Story – Fantasy / Thriller

 The new man kept his curtains closed.
 Day and night.
 Both upstairs and downstairs windows were obscured by thick blackout curtains.
 And this intrigued the old girl.
 What was he hiding?

 Every morning, the gent in question walked down the road, donned in finery like royalty.
-She could smell him from her bedroom: orange blossom, white musk, cedarwood, and bergamot.
+The scent of him wafted into her bedroom: orange blossom, white musk, cedarwood, and bergamot.
 Also fire.
 Hot blood.
 Sex and ashes.

 He even stirred the driest of dried-up places in her cobwebbed undergarments.
 But Enid had been a woman for far too many years to succumb to whatever swanky bullshit this skirt-chasing wolf had to offer.
 Not that she’d get an offer – but still.